grainerm/fhj.swengs2019.project/README.md

 <b>Instructions:</b><br />
 1. Download backend and frontend folder and put it into the same directory.<br />
-2. Open Backend in IntelliJ and edit application.properties to connect to your own database.<br />
+2. Open Backend in IntelliJ and edit application.properties to connect to your own database and before you first start the backend set "spring.jpa.hibernate.ddl-auto = create-drop".<br />
-3. Start backend and fill it with insert statements from the Inserts file that lies in the root folder, but change the tablename with search and replace to "Your database-scheme.country" instead of "country" <br />
+3. Start backend, set "spring.jpa.hibernate.ddl-auto = update" and fill it with insert statements from the Inserts file that lies in the root folder, but change the tablename with search and replace to "Your database-scheme.country" instead of "country" <br />
 4. Open the CommandLine and navigate to the frontend folder<br />
 5. Run "npm install"<br />
 6. Open the frontend in IntelliJ and start the application (alternatively run "ng serve" in cmd).<br />